vertcoin-project/One-Click-Miner-OLD/README.md

 top-right-hand corner of the OCM main window.

-If you haven't run a local node before or if there is an update available, you will see a pop-up message prompting a downloaded like the image below.
+If you haven't run a local node before or if there is an update available, you will see a pop-up message prompting a download.
 Click 'OK' to download and install P2Pool.
 You will also be prompted to add a wallet address and password to your local node address so the OCM can add your new node to the pool list.